What is a historic garden?

 The historic garden registers and inventories maintained by state agencies for England, Wales, Scotland and Northern Ireland cover places which are considered to be of special historical interest.
 Because of this, they are highly selective (see appendix 7.1 of the Parks & Gardens UK Volunteer Training Manual and Researchers' Resource Guide for more information on the statutory criteria for registering historic parks and gardens).

 The criteria used by these national registers can be a useful starting point in defining gardens of local and regional historic importance, but here a wider definition of ‘historic interest' may be used, reflecting regional and local interests.
 For example, there may be a greater emphasis on plantsmanship in a county renowned for it.
 A garden may be the work of a designer of local importance, or be connected with prominent figures in local history.

-Why record historic designed landscapes?
+Why record historic parks and gardens?